gazebosim/gz-transport/docs/development/development.rst

 return all the information to our users when available.
 The way we tackle the notification  inside the ``Discovery`` is using callbacks.
-A discovery user needs to register two callbacks: one for receiving notifications when new services are available  and another for notifying when a service is no longer active.
+A discovery user needs to register two callbacks: one for receiving notifications when new topics are available and another for notifying when a topic is no longer active.
 The functions       ``ConnectionsCb()`` and ``DisconnectionsCb()`` allow the discovery user to set these two notification callbacks.
-For example, a user will invoke the ``Discover()`` call and, after some time, its ``ConnectionCb`` will be executed with the information about the requested service.
-In the meantime, other callback invocations could be triggered because ``Discovery`` will pro-actively learn about all the available services and generate notifications.
+For example, a user will invoke the ``Discover()`` call and, after some time, its ``ConnectionCb`` will be executed with the information about the requested topic.
+In the meantime, other callback invocations could be triggered because ``Discovery`` will pro-actively learn about all the available topics and generate notifications.

 You can check the complete API details
 `here <http://ignition-transport.readthedocs.io/en/latest/api/api.html>`_.

-[Un]Announce a local service
+[Un]Announce a local topic
 --------------------------

-This feature registers a new service in the internal data structure that keeps all the discovery information.
-Local and remote services are stored in the same way, the only difference is that the local services will share the process UUID with the discovery service.
-We store what we call a ``Publisher``, which contains the service name and all the meta-data associated.
+This feature registers a new topic in the internal data structure that keeps all the discovery information.
+Local and remote topics are stored in the same way, the only difference is that the local topics will share the process UUID with the discovery service.
+We store what we call a ``Publisher``, which contains the topic name and all the meta-data associated.

-Each publisher advertises the service with a specific scope as described `here
+Each publisher advertises the topic with a specific scope as described `here
 <http://ignition-transport.readthedocs.io/en/latest/nodesAndTopics/nodesAndTopics.html#topic-scope>`_.
-If the service' scope is ``PROCESS``, the discovery won't announce it over the network.
+If the topic' scope is ``PROCESS``, the discovery won't announce it over the network.
 Otherwise, it will send to the multicast group an ``ADVERTISE`` message with the following format: